 c.
 In addition to the resume and statement of purpose, the contents of the portfolio may take one of two forms.

 d.
-The examples of the student’s critical writing must be SUBSTANTIVELY REVISED and expanded versions of papers originally drafted in graduate level courses taken at BGSU while enrolled in the M.A. program.
-The papers should be NO LESS THAN 20 PAGES each in length and should cite a range of critical sources, including journal articles, books, or contributions to edited volumes.
-Be aware that simply cleaning up the grammar and typos on a class term paper will be highly unlikely to produce work suitable to satisfy this requirement.
+The examples of the student’s critical writing must be substantively revised and expanded versions of papers originally drafted in graduate level courses taken at BGSU while enrolled in the M.A. program.
+The papers should be no less than 25 pages each in length and should cite a range of critical sources, including journal articles, books, or contributions to edited volumes.
+Students should be aware that simply cleaning up the grammar and typos on a class term paper will not produce work suitable to satisfy this requirement.

 e.
 Examples of appropriate creative projects to include in the portfolio may include (but are not limited to):

---An actor’s journal describing preparation for performance of a substantive role in a professional or university theatre production, along with analysis of the actor’s process of research and preparation (which should include some sort of detailed textual analysis or use of appropriate secondary sources)
+- An actor’s journal or workbook describing preparation for performance of a substantive role in a theatre production, along with analysis of the actor’s process of research and preparation (which should include some sort of detailed textual analysis or use of appropriate secondary sources)

 f.
-Finally, for Option B, at least one of the creative projects must originate as an assignment in one of the design courses.
-Thus, this example of the student’s creative work would not be creatively confined to practical restrictions that would have been imposed during an actual production.
+For Option B, at least one of the creative projects must originate as an assignment in one of the design courses.
+Thus, this sample of the student’s creative work would not be creatively confined to practical restrictions that would have been imposed during an actual production.
 For Option A, the creative project must be one that originated in one of the design courses.

 It is the student’s responsibility to be aware of all deadlines pertaining to completion of the degree.
-Be sure to check the “Dates to Remember” link found through the Graduate College Web Page and the Graduate Catalog for specific dates and procedures.
-Also consult with the Graduate Coordinator and/or your thesis committee advisor for any departmental deadlines you are required to meet.
-While the plans for the degree outlined in this Handbook suggest the norm for the Track II (Portfolio) would take two semesters and a summer to complete and that it is possible to complete Track I (Thesis) in two semesters and a summer, students may find the program takes longer or shorter depending on when they complete the requirements.
-Furthermore, students need to be aware that every time they turn in documents (i.e., all drafts of the thesis proposal, thesis, or portfolio) to their advisor and/or committee, a two-week “read” time is given to the advisor and/or committee.
-Moreover, certain weeks during the year are not counted in the two-week “read” time: Winter break between fall and spring semester, Thanksgiving break, spring break, and the week after spring semester and prior to the first summer session.
-Also, the chair and committee members may not be available during the summer at all if they are not on summer contract.
-Consequently, each of these times may elongate the turn around time for the return of these documents to the student for revision or in preparation to take the work to committee.
-Also be aware that you must be registered for at least one credit hour during the semester in which you want to graduate.
+While the plan for the degree outlined here assumes that the program takes two years to complete, students may find the program takes longer or shorter depending on when they complete the requirements.
+Of particular note, the program is designed for motivated students to meet all minimum hour and degree requirements in one calendar year.
+Doing so, however, will minimize the number of opportunities for students to engage in the department's production program, an integral part of the degree program.
+Students interested in following this accelerated timeline should consult with the Graduate Coordinator early during the first term of residency.
+Furthermore, students need to be aware that every time they turn in documents to their advisor and/or committee, a minimum two-week “read” time is given to the reader(s).
+Moreover, certain weeks during the year are not counted in the two-week “read” time: Thanksgiving Break, Winter Break, Spring Break, the weeks following spring semester and prior to the first summer session, and the weeks following the end of the second summer session and the beginning of the fall semester.
+It is also important to remember that the chair and committee members may not be available during the summer at all if they are not on summer contract.
+Consequently, each of these times may elongate the turnaround time for the return of these documents to the student for revision or in preparation to take the work to committee.
+Lastly, students must be aware that they must register for at least one credit hour during the semester of graduation.

-As a student admitted to the graduate program in the Department of Theatre and Film at Bowling Green State University, you are a member of a professional community.
-As such you are expected to participate in the graduate and professional community life of the department.
-While there are many ways you can do so, what follows are the minimum expectations for your participation.
-First, you are expected to support your colleagues and peers by attending the productions on the BGSU Department of Theatre and Film stages.
-You are also encouraged to take on production responsibilities insofar as your course work and, if you are funded, your duties for your assistantship will permit.
-Additionally, you are expected to keep the hour of eleven o’clock to noon on Thursdays free for our Graduate Professional Seminar and to attend the seminar when it is convened.
-During the seminar time, in addition to information that will be made available to you to help you pursue your degree, we will also provide information that may help you in your career beyond BGSU.
-The post-performance production discussions will also be conducted during the Graduate Seminar time.
-You or your peers are invited to use the time to present your research to the community in preparation for presentation at national conferences.
-Additionally, professional guests will be invited to present their research from time to time.
+Students admitted to the graduate program in the Department of Theatre and Film at Bowling Green State University are asked to remember that they are members of a professional community.
+As such, they are expected to participate in the life of the department.
+What follows are the minimum expectations for participation.
+First, students are expected to support your colleagues and peers by attending BGSU Department of Theatre and Film productions.
+Second, they are encouraged to take on production responsibilities insofar as your course work and, if funded, assistantship duties will permit.
+Third, all graduate students are expected to keep the hour of eleven o’clock to noon on Thursdays free for our Graduate Professional Seminar and to attend the seminar when it is convened.
+Over the course of the academic year, Graduate Seminar programming will include professional development, workshops, post-performance production discussions, and research presentations by graduate students, faculty, and guest scholars.

 A. Registration Procedures:

-2. Registration for THFM 6840, 6850, 6860, and 6880 sections must be added to the student’s academic schedule by the Departmental Administrative Secretary.
-The Independent Study Request form must be completed and must be approved by the course/project supervisor, the Graduate Coordinator/student advisor, and the Chair of the Department of Theatre and Film.
+2. Registration for THFM 6840 and 6860 sections must be added to the student’s academic schedule by the Departmental Administrative Secretary.
+The Independent Study Application form must be completed and must be approved by the course/project supervisor, the Graduate Coordinator/student advisor, and the Chair of the Department of Theatre and Film.

 3. Changes in registration after the semester begins will result in fees being assessed according to the Registration and Records Refund Schedule.
 If fees are assessed for changes in registration, the student will bear the financial burden of those fees.